menu icon

 To make your own homemade kefir you can use starter kits or starter grains.
 I use Yogourmet's Kefir Starter Kits, and they work well!
 I shared the process on my Instagram stories last week.

 All you do is heat 1-quart milk over high heat on the stove.
-Once it reaches 180 degrees Fahrenheit, take it off the heat to cool to room temperature.
+Once it reaches 180 degrees Fahrenheit, take it off the heat to cool it to room temperature.
 Then dissolve the packet of starter into the milk and mix well.
 Cover with saran wrap and let it sit at room temperature for 24 hours to allow it to ferment and thicken up.
 After 24 hours, stir the kefir and place it in the refrigerator for a few hours to stop the fermentation process and enjoy!

 I usually just have kefir plain, but last week I decided to flavor it up!
 I asked you guys on social which flavor to do....mixed berries or pineapple mango.
 The votes came in and mixed berries won!